CAP: Evaluation of Persuasive and Creative Image Generation: Introduction

-We define \textbf{Creativity} as the divergence of the generated image from typical product images while maintaining alignment with the advertisement message.
-We propose a method to evaluate the \textbf{Alignment} of generated images with abstract messages, called \textbf{C}ontextual \textbf{I}mage-\textbf{T}ext alignment \textbf{E}valuator (CITE), by training an image description method to focus on the reason provided by generated ads, and comparing to the intended reason.
-Finally, we define \textbf{Persuasiveness} as being convincing in driving the action in the advertisement message through the intended reason, while also incorporating well-known strategies \cite{appeal, audience, creativity}.
-Our proposed alignment, creativity, and persuasiveness metrics achieve higher agreement with human judgment than baseline metrics, by 0.40, 0.51, and 0.59 (out of 1).
+To measure satisfaction of the second criterion, conveying the message in a creative and memorable way, we define \textbf{Creativity} as the divergence of the generated image from typical product images while maintaining alignment with the ad message.
+Measuring satisfaction of the third criterion (impacting the intended audience) is more complex as we must consider both the ad content and the audience, through the lens of argumentation.
+We define \textbf{Persuasiveness} as being convincing in driving the message of the advertisement message to the intended audience while also incorporating well-known argumentation strategies \cite{appeal, audience, creativity}.

-Our findings reveal that public \textbf{T2I models struggle to generate creative and persuasive images aligned with the action-reason statements (AR)}.
-To explore this gap, we compare the generated images with real advertisement images, highlighting significant differences in creativity, persuasiveness, and alignment.
+To ground our work, we leverage \cite{PittAd}, which gathers annotations similar to the implicit prompts that users might employ to generate ad images.
+These annotations are in the form of \emph{action-reason statements}; they contain the action the ad suggests the viewer should take (e.g., ``drink Gatorade'') and the reason the ad provides for taking this action (e.g., ``it would help me win'').
+We use this dataset as a source of real ads and ad action-reason messages based on which we generate additional ads.
+On this data, our proposed alignment, creativity, and persuasiveness metrics achieve higher agreement with human judgment than baseline metrics, by 0.37, 0.50, and 0.53 (out of 1).

-To address the identified T2I shortcoming, we propose a simple yet effective method for the generation of advertisement images using LLMs to create advertisement image descriptions ($\mathcal{D_{LLM}}$).
-These descriptions are then used as prompts for the T2I models to generate advertisement images.
+Further, we find that public T2I models struggle to generate creative and persuasive images aligned with the action-reason statements.
+To address this T2I shortcoming, we propose a simple yet effective method to create expanded advertisement messages ($\mathcal{E_{LLM}}$) which use LLMs' reasoning ability to explicitly describe what visual content an ad for the corresponding messages should contain.
+These expanded messages are then used as prompts for the T2I models to generate ads.
 Fig.~\ref{fig:intro} (c), produced by this method, successfully captures both the explicit and implicit aspects of the advertising message by including a slogan and showing an athlete running and holding the bottle of Gatorade.
-This simple approach improves the alignment, creativity, and persuasiveness by (6\%, 10\%, 12\%) and (34\%, 40\%, 25\%) in commercial ads and public service announcements, respectively.
+This simple approach improves alignment, creativity, and persuasiveness by (6\%, 7\%, 10\%) and (39\%, 38\%, 43\%) in commercial ads and public service ads, respectively.
+These numbers correspond to one particular configuration of MLLM, LLM and T2I methods involved, and we conduct extensive experiments with many configurations.